BlueBrain/assemblyfire/README.md

-author = {Ecker, Andr{\'{a}}s and Santander, Daniela Egas and Bola{\~{n}}os-Puchet, Sirio and Isbister, James B. and Reimann, Michael W.}, doi = {https://doi.org/10.1101/2023.02.24.529863}, journal = {bioRxiv}, title = {{Cortical cell assemblies and their underlying connectivity : an in silico study}}, year = {2023}
+author = {Ecker, Andr{\'{a}}s and Santander, Daniela Egas and Bola{\~{n}}os-Puchet, Sirio and Isbister, James B. and Reimann, Michael W.}, doi = {https://doi.org/10.1101/2023.02.24.529863}, journal = {bioRxiv}, title = {{Cortical cell assemblies and their underlying connectivity: an in silico study}}, year = {2023}
 }
 ```